mithun2020ait/Dad-Jokes/README.md

 # Dad-Jokes
- Chrome Extension
+ Chrome Extension.
- Vs-code
+ Vs-code.
- Random joke api
+ Random joke api.
 you can find random joke from this extension.